Anti-Defamation League: Reception

+The ADL has faced criticism on topics including domestic spying, its former Armenian genocide denial (since repudiated and apologized for), and its correlation of anti-Zionism and antisemitism.

-Armenian genocide denial
+Armenian genocide

-In 2007, Abraham Foxman came under criticism for his stance on the Armenian genocide.
-ADL had previously described it as a "massacre" and an "atrocity", but not as a "genocide".
-Foxman had earlier opposed calls for the US Government to recognise it as a "genocide".
-In early August 2007, complaints about the ADL's refusal to acknowledge the Armenian genocide led to Watertown, Massachusetts's, unanimous town council decision to end its participation in ADL's "No Place for Hate" campaign.
-(Watertown has a significant Armenian population.)
-In the subsequent months, some human rights commissions in other Massachusetts communities decided to follow Watertown's lead and withdraw from the ADL's No Place for Hate anti-discrimination program.
-ADL had earlier received direct pressure from the Turkish Foreign ministry.
-Also in August 2007, an editorial in The Boston Globe criticized ADL by saying that, "as an organization concerned about human rights, it ought to acknowledge the genocide against the Armenian people during World War I, and criticize Turkish attempts to repress the memory of this historical reality."

-On August 17, 2007, ADL fired its regional New England director, Andrew H. Tarsy, for breaking ranks with the main organization and for saying that ADL should recognize the genocide.
-In an August 21, 2007, news release, ADL changed its position and acknowledged the genocide, but maintained its opposition to congressional resolutions aimed at recognizing it.
-Foxman wrote, "the consequences of those actions," by the Ottoman Empire against Armenians, "were indeed tantamount to genocide."
+Prior to 2007, the ADL described the Armenian genocide as a massacre and an atrocity, but not a genocide.
+Then-CEO Foxman had earlier opposed calls for the U.S. government to recognize it as a genocide.
+Turkey maintains a position of Armenian genocide denial; the ADL was reported to have deferred to Turkey as a strategic ally of America and Israel and received direct pressure from the Turkish foreign ministry.

+In Watertown, Massachusetts, which has a significant Armenian population, the town council in early August 2007 decided unanimously to withdraw from the ADL's "No Place for Hate" anti-discrimination campaign over the issue.
+Human rights commissions in some other Massachusetts communities also withdrew in subsequent months.
+An editorial in The Boston Globe criticized the ADL, saying, "as an organization concerned about human rights, it ought to acknowledge the genocide against the Armenian people during World War I, and criticize Turkish attempts to repress the memory of this historical reality."
+On August 17, 2007, ADL fired its regional New England director, Andrew H. Tarsy, for breaking ranks and saying that ADL should recognize the genocide.
+In its August 21, 2007, "Statement on the Armenian Genocide", ADL acknowledged the genocide, but maintained its opposition to congressional resolutions aimed at recognizing it.
+Foxman wrote that "the consequences of those actions" by the Ottoman Empire against Armenians "were indeed tantamount to genocide" and "If the word genocide had existed then, they would have called it genocide".
 The Turkish government condemned the league's statement.
-Tarsy subsequently won his job back, but subsequently submitted his resignation, on December 4, 2007.
-The 2007 ADL "Statement on the Armenian Genocide" was criticized by activists as failing to be a full, unequivocal acknowledgment of the Armenian genocide because the use of the qualifier "tantamount" was seen as inappropriate, and the use of the word "consequences" was seen as an attempt to circumvent the international legal definition of genocide by avoiding any language that would imply intent, a crucial aspect of the 1948 UN Genocide Convention definition.
+It was criticized by activists and groups pushing for recognition of the genocide, who argued that the ADL hedged by using the qualifier "tantamount" and still opposed legislation.
+Tarsy won his job back, but he subsequently submitted his resignation, on December 4, 2007.
+By 2016, the ADL had joined other groups urging Congress to pass a resolution recognizing the Armenian genocide; it endorsed such a resolution in 2019.